Perfect Pan-Seared Steak: A Beginner's Guide

 1. Rib-Eye: The king of steaks, rib-eye is celebrated for its luxurious marbling and rich, buttery flavor.
 It's a bit more expensive, but for a special occasion, it's absolutely worth the splurge.

-2. New York Strip: This cut boasts a flavor profile similar to rib-eye, but with a slightly leaner texture.
+2. new york strip: This cut boasts a flavor profile similar to rib-eye, but with a slightly leaner texture.
 It's a fantastic option if you're looking for a delicious steak without breaking the bank.

 3. Sirloin: A classic steak cut known for its leanness and versatility.
 It's great for grilling, pan-searing, or slicing into strips for stir-fries.